bharath90909/Snapgram/README.md

-# connectly
+# Snapgram
-Connectly is a full-stack social media clone built to emulate the core features and user experience of modern social platforms.
+Snapgram is a full-stack social media clone built to emulate the core features and user experience of modern social platforms.